Accelerating Batch Active Learning Using Continual Learning Techniques: Related Work

 \section{Related Work}

-Active learning has demonstrated label efficiency~\citep{CohnAL94, fass2015, glister2021,badge2020} over passive learning.
-In addition, there has been extensive work on theoretical aspects of AL~\citep{hanneke2009theoretical, 10.1145/1273496.1273541, Balcan2010} where~\cite{JMLR:v13:hanneke12a} shows sample complexity advantages over passive learning in noise-free classifier learning for VC classes.
-Recently there has been an interest in speeding up active learning since most deep learning is computationally demanding.\looseness-1
+Active learning~\citep{atlas1989training,CohnAL94, fass2015, glister2021,badge2020} has demonstrated label efficiency over passive learning.
+In addition, there has been extensive work on theoretical aspects of AL~\citep{guillory2009-actnoncon,hanneke2009theoretical, 10.1145/1273496.1273541, Balcan2010} where~\cite{JMLR:v13:hanneke12a} shows sample complexity advantages over passive learning in noise-free classifier learning for VC classes.
+More recently, Active Learning has also been studied as a procedure to incrementally learn the underlying data distribution with the help of discrepancy framework \citep{mathelin2022discrepancybased, discre, discreAISTATS}. \looseness-1

-\cite{NEURIPS2019_95323660,NEURIPS2019_84c2d486,sener2018active} aim to reduce the number of query iterations by having large query batch sizes.
+Recently there has been an interest in speeding up active learning since most deep learning is computationally demanding. \cite{NEURIPS2019_95323660,NEURIPS2019_84c2d486,sener2018active} aim to reduce the number of query iterations by having large query batch sizes.
 However, they do not exploit the learned models from previous rounds for the subsequent ones and are therefore complementary to CAL.
-Work such as \cite{DBLP:journals/corr/abs-2007-00077, 10.1145/1321440.1321461, 9093556, DBLP:journals/corr/ZhuB17} speeds up the selection of the new query set by appropriately restricting the search space or by using generative methods.
+Work such as \cite{DBLP:journals/corr/abs-2007-00077, 10.1145/1321440.1321461, 9093556, DBLP:journals/corr/ZhuB17, zhang2023labelbench} speeds up the selection of the new query set by appropriately restricting the search space or by using generative methods.
 This work can be easily integrated into our framework because CAL works on the training side of active learning, not on the query selection.
 On the other hand, \cite{LEWIS1994148, Coleman2020Selection, DBLP:journals/corr/abs-1905-03677} use a smaller proxy model to reduce computation overhead, however, they still follow the standard active learning protocol, and therefore can be accelerated when integrated with CAL.

 There exists work that explores continual/transfer learning and active learning in the same context. \cite{Perkonigg2021-ee} propose an approach that allows active learning to be applied to data streams of medical images by introducing a module that detects domain shifts.
 This is quite distinct from our work: our work uses CL algorithms to prevent catastrophic forgetting and to accelerate learning. \cite{ZHOU2021101997} study when standard active learning is used to fine-tune a pre-trained model, and employs transfer learning --- this does not consider continual learning and active learning together, however, and is therefore not related to our work.
 Finally,~\cite{FoCAL2022} studies where a robot observes unlabeled data sampled from a shifting distribution, but does not explore active learning acceleration.